Penile Implant FAQs

 Will my penile implant set off airport security?

 Having a penile implant should not affect your ability to travel and go through airport security.
 Since most inflatable penile implants, like the AMS 700 and AMS Ambicor, have minimal metal parts, they should not set off a metal detector.
-However, some of the non-inflatable penile implants like the Spectra Implant may contain more metal.
+However, some of the non-inflatable penile implants like the Tactra Implant and the Spectra Implant may contain more metal.
 You will receive a patient ID card that identifies you as a medical device patient.
 Regardless of which type of implant you have, be sure to carry your patient ID card with you to help make it easier to go through airport security.

 Can I undergo MRI testing with a penile implant?